shioyama/mobility/README.md

 ### <a name="querying"></a>Querying

-Database-backed Mobility backends also optionally support querying through `where` and other query methods (`not` and `find_by` for ActiveRecord models, `except` for Sequel models, etc).
-To query on these attributes, use the `i18n` class method, which will return a model relation extended with Mobility-specific query method overrides.
+Mobility backends also support querying on translated attributes, in two different ways.
+The first is via query methods like `where` (and `not` and `find_by` in ActiveRecord, and `except` in Sequel).
+To query this way, use the `i18n` class method, which will return a model relation or dataset extended with Mobility-specific query method overrides.

-So assuming a model:
+So for ActiveRecord, assuming a model:

 ```ruby
 class Post < ApplicationRecord